jamiewilbraham/azure-docs/articles/cognitive-services/Speech/API-Reference-REST/BingVoiceOutput.md

 ### <a name="Subscription"></a>Authorization token

 Every voice synthesis request requires a JSON Web Token (JWT) access token.
 The JWT access token is passed through in the speech request header.
 The token has an expiry time of 10 minutes.
-For information about subscribing and obtaining API keys that are used to retrieve valid JWT access tokens, see [Cognitive Services Subscription](https://azure.microsoft.com/try/cognitive-services/).
+For information about subscribing and obtaining API keys that are used to retrieve valid JWT access tokens, see [Cognitive Research Technologies Subscription](https://azure.microsoft.com/try/cognitive-services/).

 The API key is passed to the token service.
 For example: